S-Panjwani/S-Panjwani/README.md

-I like building software that does something interesting or solves a problem.
+I like building software that does something interesting.
 Most of my projects involve automation, computer vision, or algorithms.

 ## Projects